General Coverage Policies

 PharmaCare covers the initial dispensing fee for the trial quantity—you pay only the portion of the dispensing fee and drug costs not covered under your PharmaCare plan rules.
 If you fill the remainder of the prescription, you pay only your portion of the remaining drug cost and the dispensing fee, according to your PharmaCare plan rules.

-For more information on the submission procedure, visit Manual Claims Submissions.
+For more information, visit Manual Claims Submissions.